NewAddons/p2p-trade-bot-binance/README.md

 ### ⚙️ **Key Features:**

 - 🔍 **Real-Time Price Monitoring:** The bot continuously scans and collects prices from the top 10 P2P offers on Binance.
-- 🎯 **Customizable Competition:** Choose to compete with any offer from the 1st to the 10th rank.
-- ⚖️ **Aggressiveness Control:** Set the bot's aggressiveness level from 1 to 10, determining how closely your prices match the leading offers.
+- 🎯 **Aggressiveness Competition:** Choose to compete with any offer from the 1st to the 6th rank. determining how closely your prices match the leading offers.
 - 💰 **Price Adjustment Range:** Define your competition range between $50 and $200,000.
 - 🤖 **Automatic Execution:** Review the suggested prices, confirm, and the bot will automatically update your ads to remain the most competitive.
 - 🔧 **Customizable Price Increment:** Configure according to your preference to strategically overtake your competitor.